Medical Profile Model: Scientific and Practical Applications in Healthcare: Medical Profile Model

-First, on the medical validation set (see Section~\ref{Data}), we estimate the model's ability to predict the next patient's ICD code (one of 6,986) from a prefix of mandatory parameters and previous code history.
-We can easily do this by using the same decoder layer used for training as it returns the distribution over all $V$ vocabulary elements from which the most probable code can be selected.
-By comparing actual and predicted values we compute the \emph{Accuracy} metric~\cite{Manning} for history length thresholds $th=2..64$.
-There are too few validation samples after $th=64$ to report accuracy.
-For example, for $th=12$ we trim all histories at this length and drop shorter samples.
-Codes at the 12th position become our ground truth values and, for left samples, we predict the most probable codes from their 11 previous events.

-Also for comparison purposes, we implemented three baseline algorithms: \emph{Most common}, \emph{Previous} and \emph{RNN}.
-The \emph{Most common} baseline always predicts the constant code of most popular disease in the train data – \emph{J06.9 - Acute upper respiratory infection, unspecified}.
-The \emph{Previous} baseline repeats the last seen value for a sample.
-For the \emph{RNN} baseline we train the neural network from~\cite{doctorAI} for 30 epochs with an embedding size of 256 and 512 dimensions of gated recurrent units in two hidden layers.
-The performances of all algorithms are shown on \emph{a)}-part of Fig.~\ref{figure_perf}.
-It is interesting to note that the \emph{Previous} baseline shows surprisingly high performance because we keep repeating codes in histories.

-Besides predictive power we want our embeddings to be interpretable, e.g. that our model learns some meaningful things, like appropriate relations between ICD codes.
+Beside predictive power we want our embeddings to be interpretable, i.e. that our model will learn some meaningful things, like appropriate relations between ICD codes.
 For example, by retrieving most similar (with cosine similarity measure~\cite{Manning}) embeddings to the \emph{J06.0}-embedding we obtain close and related diseases: \emph{J04.2}, \emph{J04.0}, \emph{J20.8}, \emph{J03.8}, or \emph{J20.0}.
 As our age concepts are presented in the same embedding space we can ask ICD-age related questions, like what ages closest to the \emph{M41.1} code?
 And the nearest age values would be 14, 15, 16, 12, or 11, which seems correct as the \emph{M41.1} is \emph{Juvenile and adolescent idiopathic scoliosis}, meaning it is the adolescent disease.
-Further, we can infer the risk probabilities for a specific family of diseases or even ICD-10 chapters.
-Fig.~\ref{figure_risk} depicts age-dependent risk curves for five disease groups.
-Again from this plot, one can note some reasonable dependencies learned from data like increased risk of skin disorders due to hormonal changes in a teenage body or peaking of cerebrovascular disease risks (one of the leading causes of death globally) after the age of 50 years.